Renting Property In Spain: Top Tips

 Ask where the water mains supply turns off (and turn it to make sure it’s not blocked) and the electric mains.

 If you’re planning to rent long-term there might be some parts of the property that you’d like to change or improve.
 You may think that repainting the walls a different colour is fine, but the owner may think otherwise and want them repainting the original colour when you move.
-Best to check with the landlord before you do anything!
+Always check with the owner before you do anything!

 Time to Leave

 Many owners will take your departure as an excuse to keep all or part of your deposit to pay for repairs or paintwork.
-Now is the time when those photos in the contract could come in handy.
+Now is the time when those photos included with the contract could come in handy.

 It helps to clean up the property and repair any damage before the landlord makes the final inspection.